Known4225/imageLabel/README.md

 Run the `imageLabel.exe` program.
 This program is fully portable and can be downloaded and run alone.

 To load a dataset, Go to `File -> Import Images`.
 This will prompt you to select a folder.
-The folder should contain the dataset which are images of types png, jpg, or bmp.
+The folder should contain the images of the dataset which can be of types png, jpg, or bmp.

 You can then label the images by clicking and dragging with the mouse.